Fault-tolerant quantum simulation of generalized Hubbard models: Tile Trotterization

 A similar Hamiltonian decomposition is used in PLAQ, which also separates the Coulomb and hopping terms.
 However, instead of simultaneously diagonalizing the hopping terms, they are further decomposed into non-commuting hopping Hamiltonian sections that each can be more easily diagonalized, at the expense of a marginally larger Trotter error norm.

+To summarize the strategies available, Fig.~\ref{fig:tiling_strategies} visualizes three Trotterization approaches for the hopping Hamiltonian of a $4 \times 4$ periodic square lattice: (a) the ``naive'' approach, (b) PLAQ, and (c) SO-FFFT.
+PLAQ offers a compromise, increasing parallelism and reducing non-Clifford gate counts compared to (a), while also offering a more general approach than (c) (and reduced gate counts in some scenarios).
+As we will show, implementing each $S_1$ tile in (a) has a non-Clifford cost of $2$ arbitrary rotations, while each $C_4$ tile in (b) requires $2$ arbitrary rotations and $8$ additional T gates; since (a) uses $32$ $S_1$ tiles, while (b) uses only $8$ $C_4$ tiles, and given the large number of T gates required to synthesis an arbitrary rotation, the PLAQ method results in a significant reduction in non-Clifford gates.

-We introduce Tile Trotterization, which allows for quantum simulation of generalized Hubbard models on arbitrary lattices.
-Although Tile Trotterization can be applied to simulate three-dimensional lattice models, the focus in this paper is on two-dimensional models.
-The Tile Trotterization scheme is described below, before example applications are discussed in Section~\ref{sec:UT_examples}.
+Below, we introduce Tile Trotterization, generalizing the PLAQ method by allowing quantum simulation of generalized Hubbard models on arbitrary lattices, and introducing a set of tiles to minimize the non-Clifford gate count in this general setting.
+Although Tile Trotterization can be applied to three-dimensional lattice models, the focus in this paper is on two-dimensional models.